Mining hydrogeology

 The dewatering of a mine

-When a mine is in operation, it is necessary to dewater the mine.
-If the walls are stable, dewatering can be carried out at the bottom of the mine with suitable pumps.
-On the other hand, if the walls are unstable or if the water inflows reduce productivity, it is more appropriate to carry out the dewatering on the periphery with collection wells, or angled boreholes, acting as drains.
+When a mine is operational, dewatering becomes essential.
+If the walls are stable, this process can be performed at the bottom of the mine using suitable pumps.
+However, if the walls are unstable or water inflows compromise productivity, it is more appropriate to conduct dewatering on the periphery using collection wells or angled boreholes acting as drains.

 Case of contamination

-Mining environments can generate contaminants often from tailings facilities.
-It is therefore necessary to carry out an analysis of the impact of the presence of these contaminants in groundwater or to define solutions to eliminate the contamination.
-Sometimes the water from dewatering is a contaminant in itself because the groundwater captured at depth often contains a high mineral content.
+Mining environments can produce contaminants, often originating from tailings facilities.
+Therefore, it is essential to analyze the impact of these contaminants on groundwater or to identify solutions to eliminate contamination.
+Additionally, dewatering water can sometimes be a contaminant itself, as deep groundwater often contains a high mineral content.

 Profile Tracing Test (PTT)